 These staff members attended a four-day, 28-hour Green Dot Facilitator training provided by Green Dot, Inc. ©

-Counseling Center: The Counseling Center offers free, confidential personal and social support from licensed psychologists.
-Contact them at 660-543-4060 or visit Humphreys 131 to schedule a meeting.
+Counseling Center: Free, confidential personal and social support from licensed psychologists.
+Contact them at 660-543-4060 or visit Humphreys 131 to schedule an appointment.

-University Health Center: The Health Centers offers confidential, non-emergency medical care for injuries and follow-up appointments.
+University Health Center: Confidential, non-emergency medical care for injuries and follow-up appointments.
 Contact them at 660-543-4770 or visit them at 600 South College Avenue (directly south of the Elliott Student Union).

 306 Broad Street

 Emergency phone 911 or 660-543-4123 (answered 24 hrs daily)

 Survival House provides shelter and supportive services to victims of domestic violence and sexual violence.
 Through community outreach and education, Survival also seeks to reduce the frequency and tolerance of domestic and sexual violence.